 In the Classroom

 Take advantage of the free lesson plan that accompanies the videos on this playlist as part of your American History and WWII lessons.
 Consider sharing a video at the start of a lesson to engage students in learning about discriminatory policies' personal toll during the war.
 Use a discussion tool such as Answer Garden, reviewed here to gather student responses and create word clouds to encourage classroom discussion.
-Add videos from the playlist to other activities within a teacher utility such as TES Teach Blendspace, reviewed here.
-Use Blendspace to add additional reading activities, quizzes, and more content to deliver lessons for distance learning or as a tool for self-paced learning.
-Easily differentiate learning by copying your original Blendspace learning then modifying activities based upon student needs.
+Add videos from the playlist to other activities within a teacher utility such as Curipod, reviewed here.
+Use Curipod to add additional reading activities, quizzes, and more content to deliver lessons for distance learning or as a tool for self-paced learning.
+Easily differentiate learning by copying your original Curipod then modifying activities based upon student needs.
 Extend learning by having students share their understanding of internment camps by presentations using Sway, reviewed here that includes student writing responses, images, videos, and more.
-Another option is to offer students the choice of building an interactive timeline using History in Motion, reviewed here that offers users the option to include maps, add events, include source materials, and more.
+Another option is to offer students the choice of building an interactive timeline using Vizzio, reviewed here, which offers you the option to include maps, add events, include source materials, and more.